wzuhou/rIBD_WUR/README.md

 ## How to use it?
 Prepare your input and env.
 ### Dependence:
 - python > v3 (Tested in v3.8.5)
-- python module: pandas, pybedtools
+- python modules: pandas, pybedtools
 - R
-- R packages: ggplot2
+- R package: ggplot2

 ### Example